 August 31, 2020

-August 31 is International Overdose Awareness Day, a global event to raise awareness of overdose and reduce the stigma of a drug-related death.
-Overdose death is preventable and is still occuring in spite of COVID-19.
+August 31 is International Overdose Awareness Day, a global event to raise awareness of overdose and reduce the stigma of drug-related death.
+Overdose death is preventable and is still occurring in spite of COVID-19.
 In observance of the day, we want to call attention to the impact opioid misuse has in the United States, as well as resources for learning more.

-In the coming weeks we will reintroduce the topic of opioid misuse in our conversations and in our blog, because with attention, understanding, and vigilance this epidemic too can be overcome.
+In the coming weeks we will reintroduce the topic of opioid misuse in our conversations and in our blog because with attention, understanding, and vigilance, this epidemic too can be overcome.

 - During 2018, there were 67,367 overdose deaths in the United States and 46,802 of those overdose deaths involved opioids.

 - Many opioid overdoses also involve other drugs.

 - Anyone who takes prescription opioids can become addicted to them.
 As many as one in four patients receiving long-term opioid therapy in a primary care setting struggle with opioid addiction.

 - An estimated 10.3 million Americans aged 12 and older misused opioids in 2018, including 9.9 million prescription pain reliever misusers and 808,000 heroin users.

 - More than 191 million opioid prescriptions were dispensed to American patients in 2017.